hrodrig/freqhub/README.md

 ### Adding a Bot

-1. Navigate to the bot management section
+1. Navigate to "Bots" in the navigation
 2. Click "Add Bot"
+3. Enter:
+   - Bot name
-3. Enter the Freqtrade API URL (e.g., `http://freqtrade-pod-1:8080`)
+   - Freqtrade API URL (e.g., `http://freqtrade-pod-1:8080`)
-4. Enter your API credentials
+   - Username
+   - Password
+4. The system will test the connection before saving
-5. Save and connect
+5. Bot is added and ready to use

 ### Dashboard View

 The main dashboard provides:
 - **Aggregated Statistics**: Total profit, win rate, active trades across all bots
 - **Bot Status**: Health and status of each connected bot
-- **Quick Actions**: Start/stop bots, view logs, manage strategies
+- **Quick Access**: Click on any bot to view details

 ### Individual Bot Views

 Click on any bot to view:
 - Real-time trading performance
 - Active trades and positions
-- Strategy details and configuration
-- Historical performance charts
+- Historical trades
+- Balance and profit information
+- Bot controls (start/stop/pause)

 ## 🏗️ Architecture

 FreqHub is built with:

+**Frontend:**
-- **React 18**: Modern React with hooks and concurrent features
+- React 18
+- TypeScript
-- **TypeScript**: Type-safe development
+- Vite
-- **Vite**: Fast build tool and dev server
-- **React Router**: Client-side routing
-- **WebSocket**: Real-time data updates
+- React Router
-- **State Management**: Context API / Zustand (TBD)
+- Zustand (State Management)
+- Axios

+**Backend:**
+- Node.js 18+
+- Express
+- TypeScript
+- SQLite (with migration path to Postgres/MySQL)
+- AES-256-CBC encryption for passwords

 ## 🤝 Contributing